Phase 1: Payclass’ process:

 · This Consent also outlines Payclass and Seller’s responsibilities, obligations and rights in this process.

-· This consent also outlines costs that Seller / Issuer will need to pay to 3rd parties (not Payclass) as out-of-pocket costs, before Seller / Issuer receives any funding.
+· This consent also outlines costs that Seller / Issuer will need to pay as out-of-pocket costs, before Seller / Issuer receives any funding.

 · This Consent also outlines success fees that Payclass will receive.